 Private student loans are offered by private lenders, while federal student loans are provided by the U.S. Department of Education.
 There are many differences between private and federal student loans.

-Federal loan interest rates are standardized and fixed, which means they’re the same for everyone who qualifies and stay the same throughout the life of the loan.
+Federal loan interest rates are standardized and fixed, which means they’re the same for everyone who qualifies and won’t change over the life of the loan.
 With private loans, your rate depends on your creditworthiness.
-You may also have the choice between fixed and variable rates; if you choose a variable rate, your interest rate is subject to change.
+You may also have the choice between fixed and variable rates.
+If you choose a variable rate, your interest rate is subject to change.

 Student loan consolidation

 In general terms, debt consolidation is similar to refinancing — the process involves paying off one or more loans or credit cards with a new loan.
-Student loan consolidation may refer to private student loan refinancing, but it’s more commonly used to describe the federal Direct Loan Consolidation program.
+Student loan consolidation may refer to private student loan refinancing, but it is more commonly used to describe the federal Direct Loan Consolidation program.

 This program allows borrowers to replace one or more federal student loans with one new one.
 Depending on the type of loans you have, Direct Loan Consolidation could help you qualify for certain repayment plans, qualify for student loan forgiveness or get your loans out of default.
 However, it does not allow you to get a lower interest rate as refinancing often does.